usama-zk/single-cycle-MIPS-processor/README.md

 3. Commit your changes (`git commit -m "Add your feature"`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and share!

 ## 📬 Contact